fleetdm/fleet/docs/REST API/rest-api.md

 ### Run live query

 > This updated API endpoint replaced `GET /api/v1/fleet/queries/run` in Fleet 4.x.x, for improved compatibility with many HTTP clients.
-The [old endpoint](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/API-for-contributors.md#run-live-query-deprecated) is maintained for backwards compatibility.
+The [deprecated endpoint](https://github.com/fleetdm/fleet/blob/fleet-v4.41.1/docs/REST%20API/rest-api.md#run-live-query) is maintained for backwards compatibility.

 Run one or more live queries against the specified hosts and responds with the results collected after 25 seconds.